 Finding a Good Employer

 In my almost decade of working in Finland, I have encountered different employers and yes, I can say I have had different experiences with each of them.
 A good employer is someone who is a good listener and does his or her job and someone who is not good at forgetting his/her promises.
 For example, an employer who fails to pay your salary on time is a bad sign of being not concerned about an employee's basic rights.
-Employers in Finland are obliged by law to pay salaries on due time as agreed on your working contract.
+Employers in Finland are obliged by law to pay salaries on time as agreed on your working contract.
 Luckily, it is really rare that salaries are paid late.
 Another alarming sign of a bad employer is someone who fails to compensate you for a task done as you have originally mutually agreed.
-For example, not paying you extra bonuses for previously asking you for extending your shifts and making promises for certain compensation.
+For example, not paying you extra bonuses for previously asking you to extend your shifts and making promises for certain compensation.
 It is very important to check your pay slips every time that you are being paid the right salary you're entitled to.
 Take into account the number of working hours done, and update possible changes to your working hours in the official work shift plan at your workplace.
 A good employer won't have any issues paying an employee's correct salary and on time.

-In Finland, every employee has four major rights: To join a union (Tehyand Super are the two unions mainly for health care staff); To receive remuneration by the collective agreement and other minimum provisions (An employee has the right to be paid the agreed wage on the agreed date and time.); Right for protection provided by acts and contracts; Lastly, the right to a healthy and safe working environment.
+In Finland, every employee has four major rights: To join a union (Tehy >and Super are the two unions mainly for health care staff); To receive remuneration by the collective agreement and other minimum provisions (An employee has the right to be paid the agreed wage on the agreed date and time.); Right for protection provided by acts and contracts; Lastly, the right to a healthy and safe working environment.

 Free Employee Rights Advice for Immigrants in Finland